• Skip to primary navigation

 • Preheat the oven to 350 degrees F. Rinse two oranges and pat them dry.
 Zest the oranges until you have 2 tablespoons of zest, and set it aside.
 (You will need half of the zest for the crust and the other half for the orange topping.)

-• For the crust, in a medium mixing bowl, toss the flour, baking powder and salt together.
-Cut up your stick of butter and add it to the bowl.
+• For the crust, in a medium mixing bowl, whisk the flour, baking powder and salt to combine.
+Cut up the stick of butter and add it to the bowl.
 Use a pastry blender or two knives to cut the butter into the flour mixture until it resembles coarse crumbs.
 Stir in the powdered sugar and one tablespoon of orange zest.

 • Press the crust mixture evenly into the bottom of an 8x8 pan.
 Bake the crust for 7 minutes.